 Biography

-Dr Lorato Mokwena is an academic that holds a PhD in Linguistics.
-She is the founder of Dit is ‘n Noord-Kaap ding (It is a Northern Cape) thing colloquium – an annual gathering that focuses on the Northern Cape – her people, their environment and their socio-cultural practices.
+She is the founder of Dit is ‘n Noord-Kaap ding (It is a Northern Cape) thing colloquium – an annual multidisciplinary gathering that facilitates conversations and collaborations between various stakeholders who are invested in the Northern Cape province.

 She is a 2022 recipient of the Community Engagement Excellence Award at the University of the Western Cape, Achievers’ Awards.
+Additionally, Lorato is the Quote This Woman+ Voices of the Year winner in the Rural Women category for the year 2022.

 She is the producer of the Broken String – a documentary film that offers a somber reflection of past and current injustices endured by the Bushman in South Africa.
 Check out the film’s trailer here.